General Guide by The All Tomato

 Jungle: the quadrants between lanes characterized by narrow paths, terrain, and bushes.
 Each is mirrored, so that both sides of the map are identical.
 Neutral monsters live here.

 Structures are destructible buildings.
 Each lane's structures must be destroyed sequentially, starting with the outermost.
-They take damage from basic attacks.
+They take damage from basic attacks (and only a few abilities).

-Turrets (towers): fire powerful physical damage attacks at enemies who step in range.
-They attack minions before champions, but will switch focus if an enemy champion damages an ally who is within range.
-Damage increases with each attack against champions.
+A turret's damage against champions increases with each subsequent attack.
 Their defenses increase if no enemy minions are present.
-Turrets provide true sight, meaning stealthed units in vision range are revealed.
+Turrets provide true sight, meaning any Camouflaged or Invisible units in its vision range are revealed.

-- Inhibitor (tier 3) and Nexus: fire laser-like attacks which ignore enemies' armor, slow them, and reduce their damage output.
-These also regenerate their health.
+- Inhibitor (tier 3) and Nexus: These more powerful turrets also regenerate their health.

 Inhibitors (inhibs): gem-like structures found at each base entrance.
 They do not attack, but are guarded by turrets.
 They take reduced damage from champions, regenerate health, and respawn 5 minutes after being destroyed.
 Respawn timers are shown as a colored ring (example).
 If an inhibitor is destroyed, the opposing team spawns extremely powerful minions in that lane.